DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Seeing the state of his left shoulder, Reiren's expression froze.
 The elf who had only thought of it as a scratch, finally saw how bad it was.

-──もっていかれた。 Douman-sensei please check, I'm not sure how to translate this line!
+──もっていかれた。 _TL TODO:_ Douman-sensei please check, I'm not sure how to translate this line!

 Even meat was gouged out on his left shoulder, leaving pure white under the flowing blood.
 The wound had reached his bones.